atsushieno/aap-core/docs/design/PLUGIN_MANAGER_APP.md

 #### Audio Recoring Permission

 One thing to note is that audio inputs needs to be explicitly enabled.
 In `PluginPlayer` case, it is triggered by `RECORD_AUDIO` permission checker - if it is permitted then `PluginPlayer.enableAudioRecorder()` is invoked, which in turn enables the Oboe input callback.

+### Configuration

+`PluginPlayer` is a host application that is tailored for hosting one single AAP plugin.

+While it could be configured per plugin (because there is only one plugin in the audio graph, it is quite possible), we would begin with a fixed Stereo audio bus configuration (i.e. left and right for the input and the output), with a virtual MIDI2 input port and a virtual MIDI2 output port.

+However, we can specify the number of input channels at `PluginPlayer` constructors so it may still work.
+What is left unsupported is adjusting input audio file data to what `AudioData` expects (for audio device inputs it is handled at Oboe or AAudio).

+#### Configuration Changes

+The audio config changes (not to confuse with Android device config changes such as device orientation) will trigger rebuilding of the entire `AudioGraph`, as it involves reallocation of memory resources and potential total breakage of position information.
+Files need to be reloaded and re-converted to the new channel layout, the new sample rate, and the new frame size.

+Rebuilding `PluginPlayer` involves state saving and restoring of the plugin.

+### External Dependencies

+We use Tracktion/choc for a few utilities:

+- concurrent queue (ring buffer)
+- audio buffer interleaving / de-interleaving
+- ogg vorbis decoding

+It is somewhat risky to depend on it because choc is far from ABI stable (it's like using Skia), but we can keep using a fixed version if we find upgrades problematic.